 Nature Tourism in Tripura

-Tripura is marked by low ranges running in a northwest to southeast direction.
-Tehse ranges reach up to 3000 feet.
+.
+It is marked by low ranges running in a north-west to south-east direction.
+These ranges reach up to 3000 feet.
 On the road to Udaipur

 , near Agartala